lingrino/glen/README.md

 ## Contributing

 Glen does one thing (reads variables from GitLab projects) and should do that one thing well.
-If you notice a bug with glen plesae file an issue or submit a PR.
+If you notice a bug with glen please file an issue or submit a PR.

 Also, all contributions and ideas are welcome!
 Please submit an issue or a PR with anything that you think could be improved.